luakit/luakit/doc/luadoc/pages/03-quick-start-guide.md

 is loaded automatically by luakit, if it exists.
 Any changes made to it will take effect after restarting luakit.

-### Location of configuration files

-When looking for a `.lua` file by name, luakit checks the following locations, in the order specified here:

-1. The current directory.
-2. System directories for Lua files.
-3. Luakit's collection of included modules (`/usr/share/luakit/lib/`).
-4. The user's personal luakit configuration directory (`/home/$USER/.config/luakit/`).
-5. The system configuration directories (`/etc/xdg/luakit/`).

-To list the directories luakit will search when loading modules, run the following command:

-    :lua w:notify(package.path:gsub(";","\n"))

-### Changing the theme

-Apart from `rc.lua`, the other configuration file is `theme.lua`, which specifies the fonts and colours used by the interface widgets.

 ### Changing key bindings

 To add/remove key bindings, use @ref{modes/add_binds} and @ref{remove_binds}